RHaigh/CodeClan-JS-Project/README.md

 mongo < db/seeds.js (this will enter the leaderboard seed data.
 This is not necessary for functionality)

+Open up your browser and head to your localhost port 3000

 Prerequisite JS Packages:

 MongoDB 3.1.13